 Christmas is about giving and remembering others.
 It is also about memories and traditions.
 Have fun planning gifts this year, Merry Christmas, and remember “Hang the Stockings with Care!”
 Many find a Christmas stocking stuffer custom water bottle with a favorite photo or text a memorable gift.

-Lisa Radville is a wife, mom, Grammy, owner of a dog named Wiggles, nurse practitioner, and co-founder of Lively Custom Water Bottle.
+Lisa Radville is a wife, mom, Grammie, owner of a dog named Wiggles, nurse practitioner, and co-founder of Lively Custom Water Bottle.